kurtjallo/kurtjallo/README.md

 I’m a computer science student at **York University** who's passionate about programming and building programs that solves real-world problems.

 - 🎓 CS Student @ YorkU
-- 💡 Interested in full-stack development, cloud computing, and machine learning
+- 💡 Interested in Full-stack Development, Cloud Computing, and Machine Learning
-- 🛠 Currently working on building user-focused applications that people can benefit from
+- 🛠 Currently working on building user-focused apps that people can benefit from
 - 🌱 Learning more about **Cloud Computing**, **APIs**, and **Authentication**

 ---